He had a similar lesion on his thigh a few months ago

-A 62-year-old male presents with this severely pruritic cutaneous eruption.
-Two weeks ago, the top of a tractor fell on his back so he thought this was a reaction to the trauma.
+A 62-year-old presents with this severely pruritic cutaneous eruption.
+Two weeks ago, the top of a tractor fell on their back so they thought this was a reaction to the trauma.
 Do you recognize this?

 This case was shared by a family medicine physician in the Figure 1 community.
 Below is a valuable discussion between physicians, where a dermatologist was able to assist in the diagnosis of this case.